sb53systems/G-Code-Flow-Temperature-Controller/README.md

 If you find my work worthy, Bay me a [Co-fi](https://ko-fi.com/sb53system) [![image](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/assets/33290411/a504ac44-082d-40f1-a9d0-4abc3da242d8)](https://ko-fi.com/sb53system) or give this project a :star:.
 Thank you...

 # Video that speak about the project on Youtube
 Variable Temperature 3D Printing – The FUTURE of 3D Printing?
-By PRINTING PERSPECTIVE:
+(By PRINTING PERSPECTIVE):
 https://www.youtube.com/watch?v=P6Y8uUPd3yg

 # Instructions and Prerequisites